Off-color remarks latest hiccup in Weiner's NYC mayoral campaign

 Nuzzi has also left the campaign and she wrote on Twitter on Wednesday, "As to Barbara Morgan's apology, of course I accept it."

-One of the other Democratic Party candidates on Wednesday called the Weiner campaign a "horrible distraction" in the race.
+One of the other Democratic Party candidantes on Wednesday called the Weiner campaign a "horrible distraction" in the race.